-“They were pretty much in tune with how you sit and how you work on your keyboards and things like that,” Ingrid explained.
+“They were pretty much in tune with how you sit and how you work on your keyboards” Ingrid explained.
 “They had someone come out and set up my work space.”

 Both at the TCEQ and in another role Ingrid held with a local school district, the agencies provided guidance in health and wellness.

 “Most of the agencies I worked with had a wellness coordinator.
 They would hold contests for who could lose the most weight, who could eat healthy.
 They would have journals where you’d write down what you’re eating, and you could receive information online too, like ‘Here’s recipes to eat better’ and ‘Here’s what you can do to get better sleep.’
 Things like that,” Ingrid recalled.